Shop and bop at New Year parties in the heartland

 The event, which is also a show of support for heartland merchants, comprises weekly giveaways culminating in a grand draw.
 The weekly draws are on Fridays till Jan 27, 2024 – prizes are worth up to $400.
 The Grand Draw on Jan 31 will unveil the winner of the top prize, comprising cash and a uDiva 3 Smart Sofa worth $9,988.

-The merchants’ and hawkers’ associations have also lined up a range of activities from Feb 1 – including street food, bazaars and light-ups – to welcome Chinese New Year on Feb 10.
+After the festival, from Feb 1, the merchants’ and hawkers’ associations have lined up a range of activities – including street food, bazaars and light-ups – to welcome Chinese New Year on Feb 10.

 In November 2021, during the Covid-19 pandemic, the first edition of Heartlands Festival was held to woo customers back to neighbourhood centres.
 It also encouraged spending and spurred local businesses to offer electronic payments.